|08:30||School gate opens

 Our dinners are prepared on site by CDC (The Contract Dining Company).
 The cost is £2.30 per meal and must paid for in advance via the SchoolComms system.

-Visit their website where you can view a copy of their current menu.
+You can view a copy of their current menu here.

 CDC send out an allergy letter to all parents.
 It is imperative that you complete and return this to CDC if you child has any food allergy.
 CDC will provide specific meals for children who have food allergies – providing you supply them with the information you require.